Extra-twisted connected sum G_2-manifolds: Building blocks from semi-Fano 3-folds

 \subsection{Involution blocks from index 2 Fanos}

 We now wish to construct building blocks with involution, essentially by applying Construction \ref{constr:block} to Kähler 3-folds $Y$ that already admit an involution.
-Now suppose that $Y$ is Fano, and that the fixed set of the involution is exactly an anticanonical divisor $\kd$.
-Then by Lemma \ref{lem:ampcover} in fact $X$ is semi-Fano too, with $-K_X$ even, and $Y$ is branched over an anticanonical divisor.
-Similarly, $Y$ is semi-Fano if and only if $X$ is.
+One situation where the involution on the resulting block has the features required in Definition \ref{def:inv_block} is when $Y$ is a double cover of a smooth K\"ahler 3-fold $X$, branched over an anticanonical divisor.
 It is expedient for us to set up the construction starting from $X$.

 \begin{constr} Let $X$ be a simply-connected non-singular complex 3-fold with $-K_X$ even, and suppose there are smooth divisors $\kd \in |{-}K_X|$ and $H \in |{-}\half K_X|$ with transverse intersection~$C$.